AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 use the private part of a package to distinguish between the :ref:`partial and full view <Adv_Ada_Type_View>` of a data type.

-In addition, we've discussed :ref:`child packages <Intro_Ada_Child_Packages>` in the Introduction to Ada course.
-Child packages can serve as internal implementation packages within a package hierarchy, not visible to clients of the hierarchy.

 The main application of private packages is to create private child packages, whose purpose is to serve as internal implementation packages within a package hierarchy.
 By doing so, we can expose the internals to other public